Resources

 Payment Gateway

-Payment Gateway is a service that allows businesses to accept and process customer payments online or in-store, acting as a bridge between the merchant and the bank.
-It encrypts sensitive credit card details, ensuring data is passed securely from the customer to the merchant's bank.
+A Payment Gateway allows businesses to accept and process customer payments, acting as a bridge between merchant and bank while encrypting sensitive data.

 Payouts

-Payout is the net transfer of funds from a sales channel (e.g., Amazon) or payment processor to a merchant's bank account.
-It's the final amount received after deductions like transaction fees and refunds are subtracted from gross sales for a specific period.
+Payout is the net transfer of funds from a sales channel or payment processor to a merchant's bank account after deductions.

-Formula: Payout = Net Payout = Gross Sales – Fees – Refunds
+Formula: Payout = Gross Sales − Fees − Refunds

 Payroll

-Payroll is the total compensation a business must pay to its employees for a set period.
-It is the process of calculating and distributing employee wages, salaries, bonuses, and deductions like taxes or benefits.
+Payroll is the total compensation a business pays employees for a set period.

-PCI/DSS compliance refers to the Payment Card Industry Data Security Standard, a set of security requirements for all businesses that accept, process, store, or transmit credit card information.
-Its goal is to maintain a secure environment to reduce credit card fraud.
+PCI/DSS refers to the Payment Card Industry Data Security Standard, security requirements for businesses that accept, process, store, or transmit credit card information.

 PIM System

-A PIM (Product Information Management) system is a tool that centralizes and manages all your product information in one place.
-It ensures data consistency across all sales channels, like your website, marketplaces, and catalogs, by streamlining the management of descriptions, SKUs, and digital assets.
-Examples include Akeneo and Salsify.
+A PIM (Product Information Management) system centralizes and manages all product information in one place, ensuring data consistency across channels.
+Examples: Akeneo, Salsify.

 Point of Sale (POS)

-A Point of Sale (POS) is the location and system where a retail transaction is completed, processing payments and recording sales.
-It includes hardware and software to scan items, calculate totals, accept payments, and update inventory.
-Examples include Square and Lightspeed.
+A POS is the location and system where a retail transaction is completed, processing payments and recording sales.
+Examples: Square, Lightspeed.

 PPC (Pay-Per-Click)

-PPC (Pay-Per-Click) is a digital advertising model where a business pays a fee each time one of its ads is clicked.
-Instead of earning visits organically, it's a method of buying traffic to your website, commonly used on platforms like Google Ads and Facebook.
+PPC is a digital advertising model where a business pays a fee each time an ad is clicked.

 Print on Demand (POD)